 We have been getting a lot of calls from Atrium C-Qur hernia mesh victims.
 These poor people have a lot of questions and concerns and we try to lay some of those out for you here.

-The C-Qur hernia mesh products are a line of polypropylene surgical implants that were manufactured by Atrium Medical Corp.
+The C-Qur hernia mesh products are a line of polypropylene surgical implants manufactured by Atrium Medical Corp.
 The C-Qur hernia mesh products were one of several types of implant devices used in hernia repair surgery between 2006 and 2015.
 Hernia repair is one of the most frequently performed surgical procedures in the U.S. each year.

 What are Hernia Mesh & Patch Devices?

 A hernia is where tissue or organs in the abdominal area push out through a tear or defect in the abdominal muscle wall.
 Mesh and patch devices, such as the C-Qur products, are implanted during hernia surgery to strengthen and reinforce the muscle wall.
 Once implanted in the body, tissue will grow around the mesh.
 This means the devices must be inert or biocompatible to avoid rejection by the body.
 Like all surgical implants, they also need to be sterile.
 Absorbable mesh devices are made from animal tissue which is absorbed into the body after being implanted.
 Permanent mesh implants, such as C-Qur, are made from inert plastic materials covered with a biocompatible coating.
-The key feature of the C-Qur devices was their proprietary coating which was made from derivatives of omega-3 fatty acid (O3FA) (commonly known as “fish oil”).
+The key feature of the C-Qur devices was their proprietary coating, which was made from derivatives of omega-3 fatty acid (O3FA) (commonly known as “fish oil”).

 List of All C-Qur Hernia Mesh Products Manufactured by Atrium

-Atrium’s C-Qur product line included several different types of hernia mesh implants, all of which contained polypropylene mesh with the O3FA coating.
-Below is a list of all the Atrium C-Qur devices and the date which they were approved for sale by the FDA.
+Atrium’s C-Qur product line included several types of hernia mesh implants, all of which contained polypropylene mesh with the O3FA coating.
+Below is a list of all the Atrium C-Qur devices and the date in which they were approved for sale by the FDA.

 Device Name Approval Date Used For